sf-wdi-37/express-routes-training/readme.md

 # Training: Express Routing Practice

+### Create a Node Project

+**Refer to the class notes!**

+1. Fork and clone this directory, then create a new directory inside it.

+2. Move into the new directory you created, and make a `server.js` file.

+3. Inside the directory you created, initialize a node project.
+Remember to use `server.js` as the main starting point for your app.

+If you're really stuck on this step, compare your _directory structure_ to what is inside the `setup-check` directory.

 ### Root Route

-Create a root route that responds by sending an `index.html` file from the `views` directory.
+Create a root route that responds by sending an `index.html` file from the `views` directory.  **Refer to the class notes!** If you're really stuck on this step, compare your code to what is inside the `setup-check` directory.

 ### The Number Guessing Game